TheLeewis/FruityLink/README.md

 ## ✍️ Authors

-I'm Luigi a Computer Science and Engineering student specializing in Music and Acoustic Engineering.
+I'm a Computer Science and Engineering student specializing in Music and Acoustic Engineering.
 I'm passionate about music technology and always trying to design and implement new ideas.

 ## ⬇️ Installation